 Meet the Sports Team

 As the principal of Wilson School and a former basketball coach at Walter Hill, Jon knows the importance helping our young people succeed.
 Since 1996, Jon has co-hosted shows and worked on football and basketball broadcasts as part of the Primetime Sports team.
 Jon also grew up in Rutherford County and enjoys watching our student athletes succeed.
-Jon is host of the iDEASTees Primetime Sports Scene (Monday nights at 6).
-He and Donnie do color commentary for football and have since 2002.
+Jon is host of the iDEASTees Primetime Sports Scene (Thursday nights at 6).
+He does color commentary for football and have since 2002.
 Jon also does play-by-play and color commentary for high school basketball, softball and baseball.
-He is also a co-host of the Prentice Alsup Heating and Air Coaches Corner (Saturday mornings at 9).
-Jon considers baseball his true love – especially the Atlanta Braves.
-Jon has been happily married to his wife, Stephanie, for more years than she’s willing to admit!
-They have one daughter, Samantha…who is married Brett Jackson and following in her father’s footsteps.
-She is teaching and coaching basketball at Eagleville.
+He is also a co-host of the Prentice Alsup Heating and Air Coaches Corner (Saturday mornings at 8).
+Jon considers baseball his true love - especially the Atlanta Braves.
+Jon has one daughter, Samantha...who is married Brett Jackson and following in her father's footsteps.
+She is teaching at Eagleville.
 Jon is now also a grandfather and is loving every minute of it.
-He’s a deacon at Unity Baptist Church, where he also serves as worship leader.
+He's a deacon at Unity Baptist Church, where he also serves as worship leader.

 Chip Walters is the "Voice of the Blue Raiders" in football and men's basketball.
 Walters, who spent the previous six years as a color analyst for football, took over the play-by-play duties for football and men's basketball in April 2009.Walters holds the third-longest tenure for Middle Tennessee broadcasters behind only the late Monte Hale and current women's basketball and baseball broadcaster Dick Palmer.
 In addition to these duties, Walters hosts the Rick Stockstill and Kermit Davis television shows and radio shows, emcees various Blue Raider events, and is the host of the Two-Minute Drill on GoBlueRaiders.com.
 Walters also sells corporate sponsorships for Nelligan Sports Marketing.
 Walters, who held the position of director of Public and Media Relations for the Tennessee Walking Horse National Celebration for six years, served as the marketing and promotions director at Middle Tennessee from 1993 to 2003.
 The Columbia, Tenn., native worked to expand Middle Tennessee's overall corporate sponsorship program while overseeing the entire Blue Raider Network, coaches television shows, and gameday publications.
 Prior to working for Middle Tennessee, Walters worked several jobs in sports broadcasting including working for WGNS before then going to the Tennessee Radio Network from 1986 to 1991 as sports director.
 Walters called play-by-play for minor league baseball affiliate the Nashville Sounds and did freelance television work for WNAB and WSMV.